The power of the pixel lays in its ability to track user behavior and pass information back to Facebook from third-party sites like yours.

-Once you’ve narrowed down interests, behavior and demographic and have a really dialed-down audience, you can then retarget them again and again when you know what they are likely to respond to.
+Once you’ve narrowed down interests, behavior, and demographic, and have a really dialed-down audience, you can then retarget them again and again when you know what they’re likely to respond to.
 There’s no need to constantly rebuild your audience from the ground up.

-Once you have your audiences created and saved, you can use them over and over again.
+Once you have your audiences created and saved, you can reuse them whenever you like.
 One thing to note: you can’t create these without the Facebook pixel unless you only want to create saved audiences with interest targets, and not for custom audiences.

 Once you’ve got this audience, you need to engage them.
-Here’s how we do it.
+Here’s how to do it.

 Creating engaged audiences that are likely to buy